 - Sri Thirukoneswaram Kovil

-- Lovers Leap – Ravana’s Cut
+- Lovers Leap or Ravana’s Cut

 - Gokanna Raja Maha Viharaya